-We assign A2(stable)/P-1 deposit and issuer ratings and A2(stable) senior unsecured debt ratings to BAWAG P.S.K.
-AG (BAWAG).
-Furthermore, we assign a baa1 Baseline Credit Assessment (BCA) and baa1 Adjusted BCA, as well as Baa2 junior senior unsecured and subordinated debt ratings, and an A1/P-1 Counterparty Risk Rating to BAWAG.
+On 13 July 2021, we upgraded the junior senior unsecured debt rating of BAWAG P.S.K.
+AG (BAWAG) to Baa1 from Baa2.
+We continue to assign A2(stable)/P-1 deposit and issuer ratings and A2(stable) senior unsecured debt ratings to BAWAG.
+Furthermore, we continue to assign a baa1 Baseline Credit Assessment (BCA) and baa1 Adjusted BCA, as well as a Baa2 subordinated debt rating and an A1/P-1 Counterparty Risk Rating to BAWAG.

-BAWAG's A2 deposit, issuer and senior unsecured debt ratings reflect its baa1 BCA and two notches of uplift from the application of our Advanced Loss Given Failure (LGF) analysis to the bank's liabilities.
-We do not incorporate rating uplift from government support for BAWAG due to the wider scope of BRRD application in Austria and evidenced willingness of its government to apply burden-sharing to creditors.
+BAWAG's A2 deposit, issuer and senior unsecured debt ratings reflect its baa1 BCA and the application of our Advanced Loss Given Failure (LGF) analysis to the bank's liabilities, which indicates a very low loss-given-failure and results in two notches of rating uplift.
+We do not incorporate rating uplift from government support for BAWAG due to the wider scope of BRRD application in Austria and evidenced willingness of its government to apply burdensharing to creditors.